syncfusion-content/uwp-docs/uwp/Sunburst-Chart/Getting-Started.md

 N> This window differs for the Visual Basic project.

-## Adding SfSunburstChart from Toolbox
+## Adding UWP Sunburst from Toolbox

 Drag and drop the SfSunburstChart control from the Toolbox to your application,